-- a) adopt and modify, if necessary, the working methods and procedures for the management of the activities of the ITU Telecommunication Development Sector (ITU-D); - b) consider the reports of ITU-D study groups on their activities; - c) approve, modify or reject draft new or revised ITU-D Recommendations submitted by study groups for consideration by WTDC, with an indication of the reasons for the proposed action, and draft Recommendations submitted by Member States and Sector Members, or make arrangement for the consideration and approval of draft Recommendations by study groups;
+a) adopt and modify, if necessary, the working methods and procedures for the management of the activities of the ITU Telecommunication Development Sector (ITU-D);

+b) consider the reports of ITU-D study groups on their activities;

+c) approve, modify or reject draft new or revised ITU-D Recommendations submitted by study groups for consideration by WTDC, with an indication of the reasons for the proposed action, and draft Recommendations submitted by Member States and Sector Members, or make arrangement for the consideration and approval of draft Recommendations by study groups;

-- d) consider, in accordance with Nos.
-215J and 215JA of the Convention, reports of the Telecommunication Development Advisory Group (TDAG), including the report on the implementation of any specific functions assigned to TDAG by the previous WTDC; - e) provide the directions and guidance for the work programme of ITU-D; - f) establish work programmes and guidelines for defining ITU-D study Questions and priorities; - g) adopt a WTDC declaration, an action plan, including programmes and regional initiatives, and ITU-D's contribution to the draft ITU strategic plan; adopt WTDC resolutions and decisions; and approve ITU-D study Questions and Recommendations; - h) decide on the need to maintain, terminate or establish study groups and allocate to each of them the ITU-D study Questions; - approve the work programme1, taking into account the priority, urgency and time-scale for completion of the studies, and determining the financial implications, taking into account the provisions of Article 34 of the Convention on the financial responsibilities of conferences, arising from an analysis of: - i) existing and new ITU-D study Questions; - ii) existing and new WTDC resolutions and decisions; and - iii) matters enumerated in No. 211 of the Convention to be carried over to the next study period as determined in TDAG and study group reports to WTDC, as appropriate; - j) in the light of the approved work programme, decide on the need to maintain, terminate or establish other groups, and establish their terms of reference; such groups shall not adopt ITU-D study Questions or Recommendations;
+d) consider, in accordance with Nos.
+215J and 215JA of the Convention, reports of the Telecommunication Development Advisory Group (TDAG), including the report on the implementation of any specific functions assigned to TDAG by the previous WTDC;

+e) provide the directions and guidance for the work programme of ITU-D;

+f) establish work programmes and guidelines for defining ITU-D study Questions and priorities;

+g) adopt a WTDC declaration, an action plan, including programmes and regional initiatives, and ITU-D's contribution to the draft ITU strategic plan; adopt WTDC resolutions and decisions; and approve ITU-D study Questions and Recommendations;

+h) decide on the need to maintain, terminate or establish study groups and allocate to each of them the ITU-D study Questions;

+i) approve the work programme, taking into account the priority, urgency and timescale for completion of the studies, and determining the financial implications, taking into account the provisions of Article 34 of the Convention on the financial responsibilities of conferences, arising from an analysis of:

+i) existing and new ITU-D study Questions;

+ii) existing and new WTDC resolutions and decisions; and

+iii) matters enumerated in No. 211 of the Convention to be carried over to the next study period as determined in TDAG and study group reports to WTDC, as appropriate;

+j) in the light of the approved work programme, decide on the need to maintain, terminate or establish other groups, and establish their terms of reference; such groups shall not adopt ITU-D study Questions or Recommendations;

+k) appoint the chairmen and vice-chairmen of TDAG, study groups and other groups, as well as two experts to represent ITU-D in the joint ITU Coordination Committee for Terminology (ITU CCT) at the level of vice-chairmen, based on the provisions of Resolutions 208 (Dubai, 2018) and 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, and taking into account the proposals of the meeting of heads of delegation (see §§ 1.9bis and 1.10 below);

+I) consider and approve the report of the Director of the Telecommunication Development Bureau (BDT) on the activities of the Sector since the last conference;

+m) consider proposals for the admission of entities and organizations as Associates in accordance with Articles 19, 20 and 33 of the Convention, and small and medium enterprises (SMEs), in accordance with Resolution 209 (Dubai, 2018) of the Plenipotentiary Conference;

+n) consider and approve any other documents within its scope, or make arrangements to transfer the question of the consideration and approval of these documents to the study groups, as set out elsewhere in this resolution or in other WTDC resolutions, as appropriate.

-1 The programme is developed taking into account the proposals of the meeting of the heads of delegation (see §§ 1.11 and 1.12 below).
+&lt;sup>1 The programme is developed taking into account the proposals of the meeting of the heads of delegations (see §§ 1.9bis and 1.10 below).